Jack Martin (executive)

-Jack Martin is the Co-Chairman and Co-CEO of Martin+Crumpton Group, a global management consulting and strategic advisory firm.
-He previously served as the global executive chairman and chief executive officer of Hill+Knowlton Strategies, a global public relations consultancy, and a former Democratic consultant.
-He is also a board member of the Smithsonian Institution's National Museum of American History.
+Jack Martin is an entrepreneur, businessman, and rancher.
+He previously served as the global executive chairman and chief executive officer of Hill+Knowlton Strategies, a global public relations consultancy, and as a Democratic consultant.

 Martin is a former chairman of the Texas State University System Board of Regents and has served on the LBJ Foundation's board of trustees.
 The foundation supports the LBJ Presidential Library and LBJ School of Public Affairs.
-Jack Martin also serves as the Chairman of the Board of Trustees for Baylor Scott and White hospital system.
+Jack Martin also served as the Chairman of the Board of Trustees for Baylor Scott and White hospital system.
+Martin is also a member of the Texas Business Hall of Fame.

 Early life

 Jack Martin was born in Taylor, Texas and grew up in San Antonio, Texas.
 He attended Texas State University (then known as Southwest Texas State University), where he studied political science.
 While at the Southwest Texas State, he became involved with the school's student senate.
 He later became chairman of the student senate and met former President Lyndon B. Johnson, a prominent alumnus of the school, through that office.